dannystewart/polykit/src/polykit/env/README.md

-# Enviromancer
+# PolyEnv

-**Gain mastery over your environment variables.**

-Enviromancer is an environment variable manager for Python applications.
+PolyEnv is an environment variable manager for Python applications.
 It handles loading from multiple `.env` files, type conversion, validation, and provides an elegant interface for accessing your environment configuration.

 ## Features